 What This Template Does

-Choosing an AI vendor, model, or API is one of the highest-leverage decisions in AI product development.
-The wrong choice locks you into a provider that may not meet your performance, cost, or compliance requirements -- and switching providers later is expensive because prompts, evaluation suites, and integration code are often vendor-specific.
+Choosing an AI vendor, model, or API is one of the most impactful decisions in AI product development.
+The wrong choice locks you into a provider that may not meet your performance, cost, or compliance requirements.
+And switching providers later is expensive because prompts, evaluation suites, and integration code are often vendor-specific.
 Yet most teams make this decision based on hype, a single benchmark, or whichever model the engineering team tried first.
+Independent benchmarks like LMSYS Chatbot Arena and Stanford HELM provide more objective performance comparisons.

 Direct Answer